mlcommons/inference/Submission_Guidelines.md

 3. README files in the submission directory must be checked to make sure that the instructions are reproducible.
 4. For closed datacenter submissions, [ECC RAM and Networking requirements](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc#constraints-for-the-closed-division) must be ensured.
 5. Submission checker might be reporting warnings and some of these warnings can warrant an answer from the submitter.

+## Changes from MLCommons Inference 3.0

+1. Two new benchmarks GPT-J and GPT-3 and DLRMv2 replacing DLRM
+2. Submission checker is now checking for non-empty README files and mandatory system description and power-related fields
+3. New script is provided which can be used to infer scenario results and low-accuracy results from a high-accuracy result
+4. `min_query_count` is removed for all scenarios except offline due to early stopping.
+SingleStream now needs a minimum of 64 queries and MultiStream needs 662 queries as mandated by the early stopping criteria.